-The Stolper-Samuelson theorem predicts that the relative wage of high-skilled labor will increase in the high-skill abundant U.S. but decrease in low-skill abundant Mexico after trade liberalization, while data shows that the skill premium began to rise in both countries in the late 1980s.
+The Stolper-Samuelson theorem predicts that the relative wage of high-skilled labor will increase in the high-skill abundant U.S. but decrease in low-skill abundant Mexico after trade liberalization, while data show that the skill premium began to rise in both countries in the late 1980s.
 This paper presents a simple theoretical resolution of this "trade-wage inequality anomaly."
 The resolution is a straightforward application of well-known variety trade models.
 Intra-industry trade increases the variety of intermediate goods used by the final good.
 If the varieties and high skill are complements, the skill premium rises in both countries.
 This linking of intra-industry trade to wage inequality is consistent with evidence.
 Our numerical experiments show that increased intra-industry trade can account for much of the increase in U.S. and Mexican skill premium for a reasonable parameterization of the model.
 (JEL F12, F16)

-\ Department of Economics, University of Minnesota, Minneapolis, MN 55455, kyoshi@econ.umn.edu.
-I am very grateful to my advisor Tim Kehoe for his helpful suggestions and guidance and to Professors Cristina Arellano, Michele Boldrin, and Terry Roe for their comments.
+^{} Department of Economics, University of Minnesota, Minneapolis, MN 55455, kyoshi@econ.umn.edu.
+I am very grateful to my advisor Tim Kehoe for his helpful suggestions and guidance, Professors Cristina Arellano, Michele Boldrin, Terry Roe, and Pedro Amaral for their comments, and the seminar participants at the Trade and Development Workshop and at the Federal Reserve Bank of Minneapolis for their comments.
 I wish to thank Professors Michihiro Ohyama, Katsuhito Iwai, Yoshimasa Shirai, and Koichi Hamada for their comments and encouragement.
 I also thank Kim Strain and Andrew Cassey for their careful correction of my English and Professors Gordon H. Hanson and Daniel Chiquiar for their help with Mexican data.
 However, the remaining errors are exclusively mine.